 1See appropriate alternatives or substitutions in "General Education Requirements".

 2Engineering Elective must be a 3000 or 4000 level Electrical Engineering course.

-3Technical Elective must be a course from Engineering, MGMT 4203 Project Management, Math or the Sciences (excluding courses intended for Education Majors).
+3Technical Elective must be a course from Engineering, MGMT 4203 Project Management, or the Sciences (excluding courses intended for Education Majors).
 All electives must have approval of the Department.